yaswant/lfric_core/documentation/testing.rst

   * Inputs to the procedure under test should be provided as constants.
 This prevents them changing unexpectedly.
 Do not rely on configuration values as these can change.
-  * If the unit under test makes use of configuration, use the "frig" functions provided by "frig_config_mod" to explicitly set the values needed.
+  * If the unit under test makes use of configuration, use the "freign" functions provided by "freign_config_mod" to explicitly set the values needed.
   * The expected result given to assertions should be constants or calculated from constants.
 Try to avoid calculations so as to avoid the possibility that the same (flawed) algorithm is used in test and unit under test.